PostgREST/postgrest/install.rst

   .. image:: _static/win-err-dialog.png

   It usually lives in :code:`C:\Program Files\PostgreSQL\<version>\bin`.
 See this `article <https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/>`_ about how to modify the system path.

+  To test that the system path is set correctly, run ``pg_config`` from the command line.
+You should see it output a list of paths.

 .. _pg-dependency: